-The Graduate Students in Law Association (GSLEDD) will host its 7th annual graduate student conference on May 10-11, 2018.
-Under the moniker “Law: from Crisis to Opportunity,” the conference will bring together graduate students from across Canada to examine pressing legal issues across a variety of fields.
+The Graduate Students in Law Association (GSLEDD) hosted its 7th annual graduate student conference on May 11-12, 2017.
+Under the moniker “Law at the Tipping Point: Conflicts, Challenges and Changes,” the conference brought together graduate students from across Canada to examine pressing legal issues across a variety of fields.

 The Banting Postdoctoral Fellowships program provides funding to the very best postdoctoral applicants, both nationally and internationally, who will positively contribute to the country's economic, social and research-based growth.